| REFORMIME(1) | Double Precision, Inc. | REFORMIME(1) |

 -r7 does the same thing, but also converts 8bit-encoded content that contains eight-bit characters to quoted-printable encoding.

 -r8 does the same thing, but also converts quoted-printable-encoded content to 8bit, except in some situations.
+The content remains quoted-printable if converting it results in excessively long lines of text.

 Creating multipart/digest MIME digests¶